gandazgul/k8s-infrastructure/README.md

     1. You can create a new folder like I've done with my other setups (see gandazgul.d and secondary-master.d)
     2. Then symlink the files that you want to include or copy them and customize them
     3. Then run `helmfile -f your-dir.d sync`
-5. Afterwards when you make changes run `helmfile apply`
+5. Afterwards when you make changes run `helmfile -f helmfile.d apply`
-6. You can also run individual files with: `helmfile apply -f helmfile.d/00-storage.yaml`
+6. You can also run individual files with: `helmfile -f helmfile.d/00-storage.yaml apply`
 8. Run `helm list` to see what is installed
 9. Run `helm delete --purge [NAME]` to remove one particular service if you need to retry/stop it

 ## Services Included:

 * Volumes for service configs and data
-* K8s Dashboard (Port 8443, https required)
 * Ingress with TLS enabled
+* K8s Dashboard (Port 8443)
 * cert-manager with cluster cert issuers for the CA setup by kubeadmn and letsencrypt (staging and prod)
 * FileBrowser (default credentials admin:admin, port 8080)
 * Plex (Port 32400, needs extra configuration, see the [README](https://github.com/munnerz/kube-plex))